TheOpenSourceNinja/Markov-Comic-Generator/README.md

 ID numbers are integers used to uniquely identify the original comic strip from which images and dialog are taken.
 Dates of the form YYYYMMDD work well for this and are recommended.

+Excluding image files, the first non-blank line of an input file is a number identifying which comic strip this file corresponds to.
+ID numbers in these files are only used by the program to quickly check whether the input file is in the correct format: the ID must be an integer and must be the same as the ID in the file name.
+It's like when Van Halen put a ["no brown M&Ms" requirement](http://www.snopes.com/music/artists/vanhalen.asp) in their contracts: the colors of the M&Ms were not actually important; brown M&Ms would serve as a sign that something else might be wrong.

 Each character has a label.
 For the sake of flexibility, these labels are not hard-coded into the program.
 Differences in spelling will be interpreted by the program as different characters.
 For this reason, it is recommended that only the character's initials be used, e.g. M = Mimi and E = Eunice.
 Additionally, the following labels are recommended:

 * MISC = miscellaneous/offscreen character dialogue (for when the character is not clearly identifiable)